rubensworks/article-ldtraversal-security-short/content/threats.md

 #### System hogging

-CPU/memory hogging, for example due to specifics of RDF serializations (long URLs, flaws in parsers, ...).
+CPU/memory hogging, for example due to specifics of RDF serializations (long URLs, flaws in parsers, jsonld contexts, ...).
 Or infinitely long documents
 {:.todo}